-In the summer of 2009 and 2011, the world got to know Jade as the webcast host for the 13th Van Cliburn Piano competition (Ft.
-Worth, TX) and the XIV Tchaikovsky International Competition (St. Petersburg/Moscow), where she introduced all the performances and conducted live interviews with renowned figures including Van Cliburn, Anne-Sophie Mutter, Menahem Pressler, the Takács Quartet, James Conlon, Fred Child, John Corigliano and Bob Schieffer.
-She will return as host of the 2013 Cliburn competition in May.
+Most recently in May of 2013 and during the summers of 2009 and 2011, the world got to know Jade as the webcast host for the Van Cliburn International Piano competition (Fort Worth, TX) and the XIV Tchaikovsky International Competition (St. Petersburg/Moscow), where she introduced all the performances and conducted live interviews with renowned figures including Van Cliburn, Leonard Slatkin, Anne-Sophie Mutter, Menahem Pressler, the Takács Quartet, James Conlon, Fred Child, John Corigliano and Bob Schieffer.

 A native of Charleston, South Carolina, Jade completed her undergraduate work in piano performance at Northwestern University under Sylvia Wang.
 While there, she co-founded the immensely popular percussion and dance ensemble Boomshaka!.
 Simmons also became Miss Chicago, Miss Illinois and ultimately first runner-up at the 2000 Miss America Pageant where she performed Chopin’s Etude in C-sharp minor, Op.
 10, No. 4, before a live television audience of millions.
 Ms. Simmons holds a Master’s degree from Rice University, where she studied as a Provost Fellow under acclaimed pianist Jon Kimura Parker.